 The Polly Cooper shawl is one of the greatest relics of the Oneida people.
-Linked to it is the story of George Washington’s sick and starving army wintering at Valley Forge in 1777-78.
+Linked to it is the story of George Washington’s sick and starving army encamped at Valley Forge during the harsh winter and spring of 1777-78.
 The suffering was relieved by an Oneida gift of corn organized by Chief Shenendoah.

 See also: The Museum of the American Revolution

 The shawl is also an icon of neglected and little known history.
 From non-Native documentary sources it is clear that the Oneidas contributed greatly to the birth of the American nation.
 Oneidas played a key role in the most important American victory of the war, the repulse of British invasions at Fort Stanwix and Saratoga in 1777.
 They certainly aided Washington’s army at Valley Forge.